 The duodenal switch is a very effective type of bariatric surgery with great weight loss potential.
 The procedure can help patients lose a substantial amount of excess weight as well as maintain successful weight loss over time.
 The duodenal switch weight loss procedure moderately restricts food consumption, but it primarily promotes weight loss through malabsorption.

-If you are looking into your bariatric options, the following information can provide you with an overview of duodenal switch weight loss surgery, including a surgical overview, the advantages and disadvantages of the procedure, and expected weight loss results.
+If you are looking into your bariatric options, the following information can provide you with an overview of duodenal switch weight loss surgery, including a surgical overview, the advantages and disadvantages of the procedure, patient criteria, and expected weight loss results.

 The duodenal switch (DS), also known as the biliopancreatic diversion with duodenal switch (BPD-DS), or the vertical gastrectomy with duodenal switch, was developed in the late 1980's as a variation of the biliopancreatic diversion weight loss procedure.
 The changes reduced the incidence of stomal ulcer, dumping syndrome, and serious protein-calorie malnutrition.